openebs/zfs-localpv/e2e-tests/experiments/zfs-localpv-provisioner/README.md

 ## About this experiment

-This experiment deploys the zfs-localpv provisioner in kube-system namespace which includes zfs-controller statefulset (with default value of replica count 1) and csi-node agent deamonset.
+This experiment deploys the zfs-localpv provisioner in kube-system namespace which includes zfs-controller deployment (with default value of replica count 1) and csi-node agent deamonset.
 Apart from this, zpool creation on nodes and generic use-case storage-classes and snapshot class for dynamic provisioning of the volumes based on values provided via env's in run_e2e_test.yml file gets created in this experiment.

 ## Supported platforms: